ga-zelle/APS-what-if/README.md

-This branch is under development and will be updated to cover
+This branch is under development and is being updated to cover
-- the migration to AAPS 3.1.0.3
 - to include the autoISF2.2.8.1 capabilities
+- to reorganise the user documentationFor details see the change_log.md

 # APS-what-if